-Three Indian Moms Went Looking For Role Models For Their Daughters
+3 Indian Moms Went Looking For Role Models For Their Daughters

 Three Indian women who were close friends often discussed how inspired they were by their own mothers.

-They wondered if their daughters had female role models too.
+They wondered if their daughters had female role models, too.
 So they decided to ask them.

 They posed the question to their girls, two 18-year-olds and two under age 12.
 The girls came up with the names of Western pop singers.
 When pressed for Indian names, they mentioned Bollywood and sports stars — but couldn't think of a single Indian woman from other disciplines.